Thermodynamic properties and Hilbert space of the human brain

 Based on the transitivity property and symmetry property of the similarity matrix, we have

-Therefore, one can conclude that any two of these three operators are the similarity matrices to each other.
-It means that, mechanic operators $\mathcal{A}_{0}$, $\mathcal{A}_{1}$ and $\mathcal{A}_{2}$ can be seen as three different representations of the same linear map under three different bases.
+Therefore, one can conclude that any two of these three operators are similarity matrices to each other.
+This means that mechanic operators $\mathcal{A}_{0}$, $\mathcal{A}_{1}$ and $\mathcal{A}_{2}$ can be seen as three different representations of the same linear map under three different bases.